OndrejValla/TALENTED-PEOPLE/README.md

 | Feature |
 |---------|
-Add Model button available to session user.
+Add Model button available to the session user.
 Accessible from models.html and profile.html

 | Action |
 |--------|
 Click Add Model button and fill up requested form.
-Click add profile button to submit your input into MongoDB database.
+Click add profile button to submit your input into the MongoDB database.

 | Expected Result |
 |-----------------|
 Users are able to add as many models profiles as they like.
-Whether it is their own profile or profile of another model, which they like to show to the community.
+Whether it is their own profile or profile of another model, which they like to share with the community.

 | Actual Result |
 |---------------|